yannick-c/yannick-couzinie.github.io/_pages/about.md

 -----
 When I am not doing Mathematics, coding or learning languages I love doing outdoor sports and in particular hiking.
-Besides frequent of day-trips in whichever region I currently find myself in, I have also completed a 30 day, 550km trek starting in Austria, going through Slovenia and ending in Italy.
+Besides frequent of day-trips in whichever region I currently find myself in, I have also completed a 30 day, 550km trek with a friend starting in Austria, going through Slovenia and ending in Italy (see image).